tibs/markup-history/README.rst

 A history of markup languages
 =============================

+.. warning:: These documents are not yet finished.
+They will be finished for the conference, but probably not (much) before.

 A slideshow produced for `PyConUK 2017`_

 .. _`PyConUK 2017`: http://2017.pyconuk.org/
 .. _CamPUG: https://www.meetup.com/CamPUG/

+The slides are in ``markup-history.rst``, and extended notes (with links) are in ``markup-history-extended-notes.rst``.

 For convenience, you can use the Makefile to show the presentation, create the HTML version of the talk, and so on.
 For instance::